nikop/steam-help/faqs/Steam Friends & Chat.md

 You can drag & drop any of your friends to the top of your Friends & Chat interface to add them to your favorites list.

-[section id=group] # Group Chat
+  # Group Chat

 Group chats allow you to open chat rooms with more than one friend.
-Once you've created a group chat, you can save it for future use, along with access to special settings relative to that group.[/section]
+Once you've created a group chat, you can save it for future use, along with access to special settings relative to that group.

 ### How to create a group chat